Sarah Camp, March 2020

 Recipe for this video and the steps below was found here.

-Click here to download a picture tutorial that you can print/save.
+Click here to download a picture tutorial of the 2 mg/ml recipe that you can print/save.

 All recipe variations for home compounding are located on this page.

 Container to store in (ex: breastmilk storage container OR Glass dropper bottles, syringe adapters & caps)

 1/2 C measuring cup

 ***Pro tip–use a container that has a SCREW-ON top.
 I use a breast milk storage bottle.
 Once I tried something that had a snap-on cap & the pressure from shaking made it pop open & spew all over my kitchen.